Power tools are essential whenever working on projects to make things much easier for you.

 Not only that, it also has features that let you drive in screws much easier.

 You also won’t need to equip it with a battery that has a higher amp hour.
+But, it is also important to point out that the bits are limited for the impact driver vs the option of bits available for the cordless drill.

 An impact driver can only do one job, and if that’s all you’ll need, you can go for the impact driver.